 Llys Llewelyn, Mount Pleasant, Conwy.
+UK.
 LL32 8NY

 Walking in Snowdonia - Snowdonia is a great place to come walking and we have a network of walks for people of all abilities.
 Whether you want the challenge of ascending Snowdon, the highest mountain in England and Wales, or prefer one of our leisurely walks along the coastline, or low level lakeside trails, you’re guaranteed breathtaking scenery and diverse landscapes.
 (Snowdonia National Park)

 Mountain Biking - just out the door or within a short half hours drive, some of the best landscapes and trails you can ride on in the whole of the UK.
 From the infamous Marin and Coed y Brenin trails there are plenty more places just off the beaten track and across the whole of the local area and even onto Anglesey.
 As well as the trails there's plenty more to discover. (www.ridenorthwales.co.uk)

 Camping - North Wales can lay claim to some of the most breathtaking landscapes in the British Isles.
 From the National Park around Snowdon, the highest mountain in Wales, to pristine sandy beaches and excellent sailing and surfing, North Wales has an embarrassment of riches to offer campers.
 You can always make use of our budget accommodation here in Conwy for those less than pleasant wet & windy camping days and head off again the next day. (www.lovecamping.co.uk)